Magnitude-Surveys/gpg/content/GPR/GPR_physical_properties.md

 ground penetrating radar (GPR) depend on a multitude of physical properties.
-The most important physical property to GPR is the `dielectric permittivity <physical_properties_dielectric_permittivity>` (*ε*), as it greatly influences the velocity, attenuation, reflection, refraction and transmission of radiowaves.
+The most important physical property to GPR is the `dielectric permittivity <physical_properties_dielectric_permittivity>` ($`\varepsilon`$), as it greatly influences the velocity, attenuation, reflection, refraction and transmission of radiowaves.
 These concepts will be presented in the following section.
 Dielectric permittivity is considered the diagnostic physical property for GPR.
 In addition to the dielectric permittivity, the propagation of radiowaves through the Earth may depend significantly on the
-`electrical conductivity<physical_properties_conductivity>` (*σ*);
+`electrical conductivity<physical_properties_conductivity>`
-provided the electrical conductivity of the Earth is sufficiently large.
+($`\sigma`$); provided the electrical conductivity of the Earth is sufficiently large.
 Radiowaves will also reflect off of very conductive objects buried in the Earth.
-If the Earth is magnetic, we may also need to consider the role of `magnetic permeability<physprop_mag_susc>` (*μ*).
+If the Earth is magnetic, we may also need to consider the role of `magnetic permeability<physprop_mag_susc>` ($`\mu`$).

 ## Example: Microwaves

-In order to better understand the link between the dielectric permittivity (*ε*) and electromagnetic waves, let us consider a microwave oven.
+In order to better understand the link between the dielectric permittivity ($`\varepsilon`$) and electromagnetic waves, let us consider a microwave oven.
 We know that microwaves heat food using electromagnetic radiation, but how do they work?

 <figure class="align-right">
 <img src="images_new/GPR_microwave_1.jpg" id="asdf"